Trade show brand kit copy page link

 • Governance & approvals

-Primary asset: Key visuals
+Primary brand asset: Key visuals

 Key visuals are the required foundation for all Ericsson trade shows.
 This is our most brand-forward asset, helping to create consistency across events and introduce a modern, atmospheric aesthetic using cool blues, violets, and subtle iridescence.
+Trade shows should try to include a key visual whenever possible.

 Key visual types — ‘Detail’ or ‘wide’